jmegilman/javascript-examples/README.md

 # JavaScript Examples

 An accumulation of JavaScript principles using commented code examples for practise and reference.
+This is a work in progress and documentation will follow.

-Concepts are separated by folder structure.
+Concepts/examples are separated by folder structure and can be run in isolation using `node <filepath>`